vsmjs/vsm-dictionary-ensembl-genomes/README.md

 offered by EBI Search's API and the corresponding VSM objects.
 Find the documentation for the API here: https://www.ebi.ac.uk/ebisearch/documentation.ebi

-### Map EnsemblGenomes to DictInfo VSM object
+### Map Ensembl Genomes to DictInfo VSM object

 This specification relates to the function:
  `getDictInfos(options, cb)`

-Since `vsm-dictionary-ensembl-genomes` has only one sub-dictionary (it's a uni-dictionary!), `getDictInfos` returns a static object with properties:
+If the `options.filter.id` is not properly defined or the `http://www.ensemblgenomes.org` dictID is included in the list of ids used for filtering, `getDictInfos` returns a static object with the following properties:
 - `id`: 'http://www.ensemblgenomes.org' (will be used as a `dictID`)
-- `abbrev`: 'EnsemblGenomes'
+- `abbrev`: 'Ensembl Genomes'
-- `name`: 'EnsemblGenomes'
+- `name`: 'Ensembl Genomes'

+Otherwise, an empty result is returned.

-### Map EnsemblGenomes to Entry VSM object
+### Map Ensembl Genomes to Entry VSM object

 This specification relates to the function:
  `getEntries(options, cb)`

+Firstly, if the `options.filter.dictID` is properly defined and in the list of dictIDs the `http://www.ensemblgenomes.org` dictID is not included, then an **empty array** of entry objects is returned.

 If the `options.filter.id` is properly defined (with IDs like `https://www.ensemblgenomes.org/id/AT3G52430`) then we use a query like this: